 LGfL has a range of resources that can support you and your students during this celebration of gloriumptious stories!

 Why not listen to some of Dahl’s Stories via Listening books.
 This audiobook service supports the National Curriculum from Key Stage 2 all the way through to A-Level and has a huge range of fiction and non-fiction titles for both adults and children.
-Listening to audiobooks allows children and young people to follow the same books that their friends and peers are reading, improve comprehension, word recognition as well as helping to instil a greater understanding and enjoyment of literature.
+Listening to audiobooks allows children and young people to follow the same books that their friends and peers are reading, improve comprehension, and word recognition as well as help to instil a greater understanding and enjoyment of literature.

 To listen to a book follow the steps below:

 BOY: A memoir of Roald Dahl’s childhood containing some hilariously true stories, such as the great mouse plot of 1924, when an eight-year-old Dahl and his gobstopper-loving friends took just revenge on the disgusting sweetshop owner Mrs Pratchett.

 MATILDA: Matilda is a very clever little girl, but her terrible parents don’t like her, and her headteacher, Miss Trunchbull, is very frightening.
 She isn’t very happy.
 Then one day Matilda starts moving things with her eyes, and after that, she isn’t afraid of anybody!
 The official Roald Dahl website offers planning to go with this.

 THE GREAT AUTOMATIC GRAMMATIZATOR: Bizarre, amusing and grotesque, these tales enter the unexpected world of Dahl.
 They illustrate the different lives that people lead: a life of chance, of risk and of plain bad luck.
 The stories are specially chosen for teenagers to introduce them to Dahl’s work for adults.